Battle of the Dnieper: Dnieper airborne operation

-(The following is, largely, a synopsis of an account by Glantz with support from an account by Staskov.)
+(The following is largely a synopsis of an account by Glantz with support from an account by Staskov.)

 Stavka detached the Central Front's 3rd Tank Army to the Voronezh Front to race the weakening Germans to the Dnieper, to save the wheat crop from the German scorched earth policy, and to achieve strategic or operational river bridgeheads before a German defence could stabilize there.
 The 3rd Tank Army, plunging headlong, reached the river on the night of 21–22 September and, on 23 September, Soviet infantry forces crossed by swimming and by using makeshift rafts to secure small, fragile bridgeheads, opposed only by 120 German Cherkassy flak academy NCO candidates and the hard-pressed 19th Panzer Division Reconnaissance Battalion.
 Those forces were the only Germans within 60 km of the Dnieper loop.
 Only a heavy German air attack and a lack of bridging equipment kept Soviet heavy weaponry from crossing and expanding the bridgehead.

 The Soviets, sensing a critical juncture, ordered a hasty airborne corps assault to increase the size of the bridgehead before the Germans could counterattack.
 On 21 September, the Voronezh Front's 1st, 3rd and 5th Guards Airborne Brigades got the urgent call to secure, on 23 September, a bridgehead perimeter 15 to 20 km wide and 30 km deep on the Dnieper loop between Kaniv and Rzhishchev, while Front elements forced the river.

 The arrival of personnel at the airfields was slow, necessitating, on 23 September, a one-day delay and omission of 1st Brigade from the plan; consequent mission changes caused near chaos in command channels.
-Mission change orders finally got down to company commanders, on the 24 September, just 15 minutes before their units, not yet provisioned with spades, anti-tank mines, or ponchos for the autumn night frosts, assembled on airfields.
+Mission change orders finally got down to company commanders, on 24 September, just 15 minutes before their units, not yet provisioned with spades, anti-tank mines, or ponchos for the autumn night frosts, assembled on airfields.
 Owing to the weather, not all assigned aircraft had arrived at airfields on time (if at all).
 Further, most flight safety officers disallowed maximum loading of their aircraft.
 Given fewer aircraft (and lower than expected capacities), the master loading plan, ruined, was abandoned.
 Many radios and supplies got left behind.
 In the best case, it would take three lifts to deliver the two brigades.
-Units (still arriving by the overtaxed rail system), were loaded piecemeal onto returned aircraft, which were slow to refuel owing to the less-than-expected capacities of fuel trucks.
-Meanwhile, already-arrived troops changed planes, seeking earlier flights.
+Units (still arriving by the overtaxed rail system) were loaded piecemeal onto returned aircraft, which were slow to refuel owing to the less-than-expected capacities of fuel trucks.
+Meanwhile, troops who had already arrived changed planes, seeking earlier flights.
 Urgency and the fuel shortage prevented aerial assembly aloft.
 Most aircraft, as soon as they were loaded and fueled, flew in single file, instead of line abreast, to the dropping points.
 Assault waves became as intermingled as the units they carried.